Doda (singer)

 Doda was featured on CNN's 2008 list of the 10 most famous Poles in history.
 She was also included on the list of the 50 best Polish female singers compiled by Machina in 2010, while Polish magazine Viva! listed her among the 10 most influential women in Poland in 2011.
 Wprost named Doda one of the 100 most influential Poles in 2011, and one of the 50 most influential Poles in 2019.
 She was also featured on its lists of the 50 most influential Polish celebrities, and the 50 most influential Polish women, in 2015 and 2017, respectively.
-Forbes Poland included Doda in its annual ranking of the 100 most-valuable stars of Polish show business every year from 2006 to 2014 when it ceased.
+Forbes Poland included Doda in its annual ranking of the 100 most-valuable stars of Polish show business every year from 2006 to 2014.

 In 2011, Helen Pidd of The Guardian named Doda one of the most successful and one of the most controversial Polish musical artists of all time.
-She received 1 triple platinum, 6 platinum and 5 gold certification for her albums and singles sales in Poland.

 Life and career

 Early life

-Dorota Rabczewska was born in Ciechanów, Poland.
+Rabczewska was born in 1984 in Ciechanów, Poland.
 In her youth, she was coached in athletics for four years (long jump, 100 metres).
 She won the Voivodeship Championships for 100 and 60 meters, long jump and shot put.
 She also won bronze in the Polish Championships.
 She then quit sports for musical career.
 She made her professional debut as a teenager in 1998, at the Buffo Theatre in Warsaw in the musical Metro.
 Simultaneously, she took singing lessons from Elżbieta Zapendowska, one of the most famous singing coaches in Poland.